Daltron/BigBoard/README.md

     var yearRange:String?
 ```

-### Retrieving historical data for a stock in a given date range
+### Retrieving Historical Data for a Stock in a Given Date Range

 You can use any of these: